formstamp/formstamp/README.md

 FormStamp is a pure AngularJS widgets library designed for rich front-end web applications.
 FormStamp core principles are:

-* all widgets are written from scratch
+* all widgets are written from scratch;
-* maximum AngularJS compatibility (support ngDisabled, ngModel and other standard directives)
+* maximum AngularJS compatibility (supports ngDisabled, ngModel and other standard directives);
-* styled with Twitter Bootstrap
+* styled with Twitter Bootstrap;
 * clean & minimalistic codebase.

 [Live Demo](http://formstamp.github.io/)